A fractional Yamabe flow and some applications: Introduction

 The paper is organized as follows.
 In Section \ref{max and hopf} we prove a strong maximum principle and a Hopf lemma for odd solutions of some linear nonlocal parabolic equations.
 These are two crucial ingredients in our arguments.
 In Section \ref{harnack} we prove a Harnack inequality via the method of moving planes.
 This idea is essentially due to R. Ye \cite{Y}.
-In Section \ref{section: existence and convergence}, we show Schauder estimates, existence and convergence of the fractional Yamabe flows.
+In Section \ref{section: existence and convergence}, we show Schauder estimates, existence and convergence of solutions of the fractional Yamabe flows.
 Section \ref{Extinction profile of a fractional porous medium equation} is devoted to proving Theorem \ref{extinction profile}.
-The strategy is to rewrite \eqref{fpme} on $\Sn$ and apply the methods in Section \ref{section: existence and convergence}.
+We rewrite \eqref{fpme} on $\Sn$ and apply the methods in Section \ref{section: existence and convergence}.
 The improvement of the Sobolev inequality, Theorem \ref{duality}, is proved in Section \ref{inequality along flow}.
 Our proofs of Theorem \ref{extinction profile} and Theorem \ref{duality} adapt some arguments in \cite{ds} and \cite{D}, respectively.
-In Appendix \ref{appendix a} we provide an analog of L. Simon's uniqueness theorem (see \cite{S}) for negative gradient flows in our nonlocal flow setting.
+In Appendix \ref{appendix a}, we provide an analog of L. Simon's uniqueness theorem (see \cite{S}) for negative gradient flows in our nonlocal flow setting.
 In Appendix \ref{appendix b} we present some interpolation inequalities and elementary computations which are used in Section \ref{yambe}.

 \textbf{Acknowledgements:} Both authors thank Prof. Y.Y.
 Li for encouragements and useful discussions.
-We also thank Prof. N. Sesum for bringing the paper \cite{ds}.
-Tianling Jin was partially supported by a University and Bevier Fellowship and Rutgers University School of Art and Science Excellence Fellowship.
+We also thank Prof. N. Sesum for bringing paper \cite{ds} to our attention.
+Tianling Jin was partially supported by a University and Louis Bevier Dissertation Fellowship at Rutgers University and Rutgers University School of Art and Science Excellence Fellowship.
 Jingang Xiong was partially supported by CSC project for visiting Rutgers University and NSFC No. 11071020.
 He is very grateful to the Department of Mathematics at Rutgers University for the kind hospitality.

+\textbf{Added in April 2012:} After the first author gave a seminar at Princeton University in April 2012, Professor Rupert L. Frank informed us that they studied strong maximum principles and Hopf lemma for odd solutions for nonlocal elliptic equations in \cite{FL}.
+This also leads us to another reference \cite{BLW} where some extension of Hopf lemma to non-local contexts is proved.
+Our case and the proofs are different from theirs.
+We thank Professor Rupert L. Frank for his interests in our work and bringing the references \cite{BLW, FL} to our attention.